StrangeRanger/identify-root-user-logins-mac-os-x/RLSpy/README.md

 - Small error: if user inputs their sudo password correctly when executing `sudo su {username}`, but the username does not exist, they will still be marked as `{username} has switched users {X} time(s)`.
 A good method in making sure that the user did switch users is check the /var/log/auth.log under the date that the incident occured.
 Take a look at `root_login_check.odt` to know what to look for.

 Other Notes:
 - By default, the auth.log will be scanned up to 7 days worth of logs.
-If you wish to change the number of days, change teh value of N in the script.
+If you wish to change the number of days, change the value of N in the script.

-This script only works on macOS .
 Verisons of macOS that this script works on:
 - El Capitan: Works
 - High Sierra: DOES NOT WORK